apache/flink/docs/dev/batch/hadoop_compatibility.md

 ### Project Configuration

-Support for Haddop input/output formats is part of the `flink-java` and `flink-scala` Maven modules that are always required when writing Flink jobs.
+Support for Hadoop input/output formats is part of the `flink-java` and `flink-scala` Maven modules that are always required when writing Flink jobs.
 The code is located in `org.apache.flink.api.java.hadoop` and `org.apache.flink.api.scala.hadoop` in an additional sub-package for the